Career Development: how it changes your life

 THE PERSONAL DEVELOPMENT PLAN (PDP): During the Master, we work together to define an action plan, for a successful entry, after the end of the master and before one year after the diploma.
 The Career Plan is based on your personal SWOT analysis and on the coaching, and it has as an output, the ‘Professional Action Plan’ Scheme.

 JOB INTERVIEW with HRM of the sector.
-Before the stage, you will be ‘invited’ for an interview with a colleague of a partner NGO, where you will be evaluated on about 30 items focused on: your CV, Linkedin, contact email and presentation, application, speaking and interview management.
+Before the training period, you will be ‘invited’ for an interview with a colleague of a partner NGO, where you will be evaluated on about 30 items focused on: your CV, Linkedin, contact email and presentation, application, speaking and interview management.
 At the end of this interview, you will be given a very useful report that will help you gain awareness on key areas and also guidelines on how best to present yourself in the labour market, which maintains the school’s positive image.

 One of the main reasons for an unsuccessful ‘entry’ into the market for the young individuals, is not being able to effective present what they have to offer during recruitment interview.
 On the other hand, those who previous came from the for profit sector, have the opportunity to get first-hand experience with our job interview as the non-profit interview as different from that they were previously exposed to.
 Therefore, key areas are highlighted and the importance of unlearning some principles, being open to relearn basis principles is highly recommended; for who comes from the non-profit, it is a moment to take stock of the “progress made’, and to also have some useful practical suggestion by colleagues.
 The School invests greatly for an optimal ‘launch’.